rstudio/keras3/docs/dev/reference/layer_random_color_jitter.md

-# Randomly apply brightness, contrast, saturation
+# Randomly apply brightness, contrast, saturation, and hue.

-and hue image processing operation sequentially and randomly on the input.
+Applies these image processing operations sequentially and randomly to the input.

+**Note:** This layer is safe to use inside a `tf.data` or `grain` pipeline independently of the active backend.

 ## Usage